git4school/LAWG/README.md

  python lawg.py` or creating a python run configuration with PyCharm.
 > In the case you're using the run configuration of PyCharm, you have to check `Emulate terminal in output console` under `Execution` settings.

+### ... and authenticate

+LAWG performs pushes which requires to authenticate to Github or another one.
+To do this, you have 2 options:
+ - Generate a Personal Access Token (PAT) on Github and enter it in the configuration file, prefixed with your Github username, separated by ":"
+   - In this case, LAWG will modify the remote `origin` to add the authentication tuple
+   >   **Example:**
+   >
+   >   `pat: "johndoe:ghp_glfjbdxedgUGKgU4MkjWedCUgb2hwe"`
+ - Generate an SSH key, add it to Github and enter the path to the key in the configuration file
+   > **Example:**
+   >
+   > `ssh_path: /Users/johndoe/.ssh/id_rsa`

 ## ... check the code